-- Use HTML table.
+- Use an HTML table.
 Don’t use divs and floats.
-Tables will help you in creating an email which will look good in every email client.
+Tables will help you create emails that will look good in every email client.

-- Use HTML attributes to define the dimensions and look of the table (width, valign and padding).
+- Use HTML attributes to define the dimensions and the design of the table (width, valign and padding).

 - Don’t use embedded styles.
-You need to inline all CSS in your HTML.
+Instead, use inline CSS in your HTML code.

 - Avoid Shorthand CSS (

 - Try to avoid HTML5 and CSS3.

 - The width of an email shouldn’t be more than